cronos23/livestreamer_improvement/README.md

-# livestreamer_improvement
+# Streamlink Helper
-Just a small script to make livestreamer more user friendly.
+Just a small script to pull followed online streams for opening in streamlink.
+Streamlink is a livestreamer fork, and can be found at https://github.com/streamlink/streamlink
-You can find livestreamer at https://github.com/chrippa/livestreamer